-A white-hat hacker is an ethical hacker because all their techniques, methods, and intent are by the official rule books and standards.
-These people are experts in finding security flaws, loopholes, bugs, and exploits like the black-hat hackers.
+A White hat hacker is an ethical hacker because all their techniques, methods, and intent are by the official rule books and standards.
+White hat hackers are experts in finding security flaws, loopholes, bugs, and exploits like the black-hat hackers.
 But they use their abilities for ethical hacking and legal purposes only.
-Hired by many companies and even governments for penetration testing and other purposes related to cybersecurity.
+A White hat hacker is hired by many companies and even governments for penetration testing and other purposes related to cybersecurity.
 Ethical hacking is done with consent only.
 These guys are skilled computer programmers and security professionals.

-White hats are the epitome of Security specialists.
-There are many different type of hackers but the White hat is a major one.
-Anyone with computer knowledge can be a white hat.
+White hat hackers are the epitome of Security specialists.
+There are many different type of hackers but a White hat hacker is a major one.
+Anyone with computer knowledge can be a White hat hacker.
 To make it more explanatory, here is a list of the top five influential white hat hackers and their work:

 - Tim Berners-Lee: The creator of World Wide Web who currently directs the Word Wide Web Consortium (W3C).